In Minnesota's north woods, an old logging town is famous for oversized legends.

 At Minnesota and Fifth Street, Wild Hare Bistro & Coffeehouse serves breakfast and lunch Monday-Saturday and has a small back patio.

-The prettiest spot to dine is the lakeside Garden Court Grill at Ruttger's Birchmont Lodge, which has a gorgeous view of the sunset.
+The prettiest spot to dine is the lakeside restaurant at Ruttger's Birchmont Lodge, which has a gorgeous view of the sunset.

 Cross-country skiing: Pick up maps at the visitors center or any business.
 There are trails at Three Island County Park, Movil Maze and Hobson Memorial Forest as well as Lake Bemidji State Park, which hosts candlelight skis.